amitkgupta/boshv3/README.md

 The goal of this project is to explore:

-- a concept: a "v3" API for [BOSH](https://bosh.io/) comprised of consistent, modular resources.
+- a concept: a "v3" API for [BOSH](https://bosh.io/) comprised of consistent, modular resources
+- another concept: a model for tenancy that enables separating responsibilities of a platform administrator, a service administrator using the platform to expose a service to consumers (developers), and a service consumer using that service to solve a problem
 - a technology: [Kubebuilder](https://book.kubebuilder.io/) and Kubernetes [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRDs)

 This repository contains source code and [make](https://www.gnu.org/software/make/manual/make.html) tasks